quangrmit/ChessEngine/README.md

-# FogOfWar-AI
+# Chess Engine

-AI for chess variant Fog of War
+AI for chess game - can beat Chess.com bots up to 1000 elo

 Chess Engine by disservin, all rights remain
 Copyright (c) 2023 disservin